Light-J/Eventzoom/README.md

 ## Setting up a dev environment

 ### Pre-requisites:
+* Have the correct node version set up - we support node 10.x as a rule.
+12.x also works, but is not explicitly supported.
 * Have MongoDB installed or have a MongoDB Atlas instance
 * have the instance's connect string
 * ensure you are not using a `+srv` protocol to connect to that instance